-In order for glass to be considered fully tempered (FT), the residual (after tempering) surface compression must be at least 10,000 pounds per square inch.
-Many glass lites are even more pressurized because there is no maximum in the standard.
+In order for glass to be considered fully tempered (FT), the residual (after tempering) surface compression must be at least 10,000 pounds per square inch (6.9 e+7 pa) per ASTM C1048.
+Some glass can be even more pressurized because there is no maximum in the standard.
 This is a lot of compression, and is the reason tempered glass breaks into thousands of pieces when it breaks.
 The release of energy that occurs when tempered glass breaks is almost unimaginable.

 The speed at which the breakage occurs is also mind-boggling.
-Cracks in tempered glass propagate at speeds of 1700 feet per second.
-That’s 11,000 miles per hour, or 14 times the speed of sound.
-If you have a glass shower door that measures 3′ x 6′ and it is chipped at the bottom corner, the time that it takes for the shower door to be 100% broken will be only 1/250 of a second!
-That breakage could have happened 100 times during the time you blinked your eye only once.
+Cracks in tempered glass propagate at speeds of approx. 4,900 feet per second.
+That’s 3,354 miles per hour, or 4.4 times the speed of sound.
+If you have a glass shower door that measures 3′ x 6′ and it is chipped at the bottom corner, the time that it takes for the glass shower door to be 100% broken will be a touch over 1/1000 of a second!
+That breakage could have happened 100 times during the time you blinked your eye once!

 Let’s think about this.
 The glass shatters from a solid object to a flexible aggregation of thousands of cubic puzzle pieces in just over an instant.
 Then the glass has a leisurely second or two to decide what it is going to do next.
 If the glass was evenly supported at all edges like in a fully framed shower door, it might just stand there, suddenly festooned with an attractive cracked-glass pattern after first letting out a quick cracking noise.
 But more often, there are forces on the door that cause the glass to seem to explode.
 A towel bar with a towel hanging on it will impart a load on the glass that will encourage it to fall out of its standing position and possibly shatter in the direction of a naked bather.

 That most common type of high-end shower enclosures available today are called “frameless”.
-These beautiful bath enclosures – I am having some installed in my house soon – utilize minimal framing.
-At corners, for example, the only hardware present might be a small angled patch fitting.
+These beautiful bath enclosures – I have them in my house – utilize minimal framing.
+At corners, for example, the only hardware present might be a couple of small patch fittings.
 The rest of the structure is the glass itself.
 Hinges and door handles are frequently attached to the shower door through the use of drilled holes.
-All of these attachments impart loads to the glass that influence its breakage pattern and particle distribution when a glass break occurs.
+All of these attachments impart loads to the glass that influence its breakage pattern and particle distribution when a breaking glass shower door occurs.

 Since frameless shower enclosures rely on the strength of the glass for support, thicker glass is used.
 Many frameless shower enclosures here in the U.S. utilize 3/8″ thick tempered glass.
-This gives a hefty feel, but is more weight that might fall on you in a glass shattering event.
+This gives a hefty feel, but more weight might fall on you in an event involving a breaking glass shower door.

 What causes the glass to break?

 Another good question!
 Here is Chicago Window Expert’s top ten causes of tempered glass shower door and tub enclosure breakage.
-They are not in a particular order because I simply don’t have enough data to order them.
+They are not in any particular order because I simply don’t have enough data.